AakashSunil/InfoTractors/README.md

 3. One folder with all text file articles.
 4. requirements.txt file to install the required packages
 5. Readme File containing how to run the program.
-6. A sample JSON File which contains the sample output.
-7. .gitignore file - to choose the files that will be uploaded to the repositories
+6. .gitignore file - to choose the files that will be uploaded to the repositories
-8. Project Report - PDF and Word Format
+7. Project Report - PDF

 Program Name: InfoTractors.py
 To run the code